-Anna can help finance teams monitor and analyse revenue performance, maximise profitability and uncover new opportunities.
+Auto Insights can help finance teams monitor and analyze revenue performance, maximize profitability and uncover new opportunities.
 You can read more here on our website.

 This article will cover:

-What sort of insights can Anna help me uncover?
+What sort of insights can Auto Insights help me uncover?

-We've outlined some example questions which Anna can help answer through a combination of her proactive insights, Search, and What caused this? analysis:
+We've outlined some example questions which Auto Insights can help answer through a combination of its proactive insights, Search, and What caused this? analysis:

 Uncover new opportunities